-- 1. After everyone has been introduced (if necessary), you will be asked to leave.
+- 1. After everyone is introduced, you will be asked to leave.
 While you are out of the room, the examiners will agree on the order of questioning and the number of rounds of questions.
 It is common to have a first round of 15 or 20 minutes per examiner (that time includes the student's responses to the questions), and then a second shorter round of 5 or 10 minutes per examiner.
-MA exams often take around two hours. - 2.
-You will be invited back in, and you will be asked to speak briefly about your thesis (no more than 5-10 minutes).
-Your supervisor will advise you on what kinds of comments are appropriate for this purpose. - 3.
-The examiners will begin their questions.
-Between rounds you can request a short break if you need one. - 4.
+PhD exams often take around 2.5 hours. - 2.
+You will be invited back in, and the examiners will begin their first round of questions.
+Between rounds you can request a short break if you need one. - 3.
 When the two rounds of questions are over, you will be asked to leave again; this time the discussion will take a bit longer.
 While you are out of the room: your supervisor will have a chance to comment briefly on the thesis; the examiners will engage in a discussion of the defense, including an evaluation of: the thesis content, the thesis form, and the oral defense of the thesis; the examiners will submit their evaluation to the chair who will announce the results of the defense to the examining committee.
-If your examiners request any revisions, notes will be taken about what is required before final thesis submission. - 5.
+If your examiners request any revisions, notes will be taken about what is required before final thesis submission. - 4.
 It is common for the examining board to ask the student to make some revisions.
 Depending on the extent of the revisions, one of your committee members may withhold their signature from the Certificate of Examination Form ("signature page") until revisions to your thesis are completed.
-If this happens, please make sure to return this form to the graduate office, where it will be held for signature and then forwarded to SGPS. - 6.
+If this happens, please make sure to return this form to the graduate office, where it will be held for signature and then forwarded to SGPS. - 5.
 You will be invited back into the room to hear the results of the exam and you will be given SGPS's instructions on the final steps to complete your program.